microsoft/WSL-DistroLauncher/README.md

 WLinux is a Linux distro optimized for use on Windows Subsystem for Linux (WSL).
 While other distros are availablw for WSL, this is the first Linux distro specifically designed for use on WSL.
 A number of enhancements are enabled by default and additional improvements are planned.

 WLinux is open-source and based on the stable Debian release.
 Development occurs on GitHub.
 Pull requests, forks, and issue reports are welcomed.
-A paid version of WLinux is planned for the Microsoft Store to support ongoing development.

-Note: There are no .iso or .img files available for WLinux, only a tar.gz image for use on Windows Subsystem for Linux.
+Note: There are no .iso or .img files available for WLinux.

 ## Project Progress

 Completed:

-    - Custom Linux distro image based on Debian stretch build working.
+    - Automated custom Linux distro image based on Debian stretch.
-    - Custom create-targz.sh script forked from Debian's upstream version.
-    - Custom /etc/os-release for Xebian.
+    - Custom /etc/os-release.
     - Custom /etc/profile optimized for WSL.
-    - Custom /etc/apt/sources.list for Xebian.
+    - Custom /etc/apt/sources.list.
-    - Scripts to install popular software:
+    - Scripts to install popular third-party software:
         - Google Chrome
         - Microsoft Virtual Studio Code
-    - Support for Windows X clients (via settings in /etc/profile)
+    - Support for Windows X clients and libGL enhancements.
     - Pre-install git and python3.
     - Remove systemd and iptables.

 To Do:

+    - *Complete Windows app containerization.* (Lots of bugs in build process.)
     - Complete branding.
-    - Complete Windows app containerization.
     - ARM64 support.
     - Custom color theme.
     - Additional third-party app install scripts planned: